yoasyo25/career-development-curriculum/module_one/feedback_i.md

 **Personal Reflection:**

-Think of a couple of pieces of feedback in the recent past that you found tough to receive.
-Can you recall any physiological reaction that you had to the feedback?
-What were the most immediate thoughts to go through your mind as you received this feedback?
-How would you describe your experience in relation to the three triggers (truth, relationship, identity) discussed in the chapter that you read?
-Which of the three triggers (truth, relationship, or identity) do you find most befuddling and why?
-What has helped you manage these triggers?
+Think of a couple of pieces of feedback in the recent past that you found tough to receive:

+* What were the most immediate thoughts to go through your mind as you received this feedback?
+* How would you describe your experience in relation to the three triggers (truth, relationship, identity)?
+* Which of the three triggers do you find most perplexing and why?
+* What might help you manage these triggers?

 **Turn & Talk:** Share your experience with a partner